jagheterfredrik/pt_deny_attach/README.md

-pt_deny_attach Kernel Module for Mountain Lion 10.8.2
+pt_deny_attach Kernel Module for Mountain Lion 10.8.3
 ====

-**THIS DOES NOT WORK!!!!**  It loads/unloads succesfully on 10.8.2 but it doesn't patch the `ptrace` call.
+**THIS NOW WORKS :-D !!!!**  It loads/unloads succesfully on 10.8.3 and successfully patches the `ptrace` call.

-This is an attempt to update the `pt_deny_attach` kernel module (originally by Landon J. Fuller) to work with Mountain Lion.
+This is a successful attempt to update the `pt_deny_attach` kernel module (originally by Landon J. Fuller) to work with Mountain Lion.

-The attempt was ultimately unsuccessful due to write protected memory.
-However, the module does work around the issues presented by Kernel Address Space Layout Randomisation (KASLR).
+In order to patch the `ptrace` call in Mountain Lion it is first necessary to work around the issues presented by Kernel Address Space Layout Randomisation (KASLR).
+Once this is done it is then necessary to disable write protected memory to allow updating of the `sysent` table.

 The code might provide interest and some useful techniques for dealing with KASLR in other projects.